Semiparametric Triple Difference Estimators: Identification

 \subsection{Identification in the Panel Data Setting}

-We begin by reviewing two assumptions which are commonly made in the literature.
-The first one, known as \emph{consistency}, links the potential outcomes to the observed outcomes.
-The second assumption states that receiving treatment has no effect before its actual implementation, which means that there are no anticipation effects.
+We require \emph{consistency} and \emph{no anticipation effects} assumptions in our setting.
+The former links the potential outcomes to the observed outcomes, while the latter requires that receiving treatment has no effect before its actual implementation.
+Both of these assumptions are commonly made in the literature of the DiD framework.